What a year it has been. I should have completed this post before the new year arrived, but hey, “life happens”...that’s what they say at least.

 A Very, Very Slow Start.

 My year started off on a slow note due to some health issues that began toward the end of November 2017.
 Luckily, after lots of testing, everything is all good!
 The testing process, the waiting for results, the lack of appetite and oh so much more left me feeling drained, uninspired and stuck in a very negative state.
-I had lost about 8 pounds in 2 weeks with plenty of anxiety and depression setting in.
+I had lost about 8 pounds in 2 weeks with plenty of anxiety and depression settling in.
 I found myself journaling, enjoying the outdoors, and removing myself from work for a good 3–4 months until I slowly began to feel like myself again.

 Starting the Year Off Right...In March